-- Sexual exploitation
+- sexual exploitation

-- Forced labour
+- forced labour

-- Domestic servitude
+- domestic servitude

-- Organ harvesting
+- organ harvesting

-- Child related crimes such as child sexual exploitation, forced begging, illegal drug cultivation, organised theft, related benefit frauds etc
+- child related crimes such as child sexual exploitation, forced begging, illegal drug cultivation, organised theft, related benefit frauds etc.

-- Forced marriage and illegal adoption (if other constituent elements are present)
+- forced marriage and illegal adoption (if other constituent elements are present).

-14. Safeguarding Children in Specific Circumstances: Peer on Peer abuse
+16. Safeguarding Children in Specific Circumstances: Peer on Peer abuse

-- The school recognises that children can abuse other children and such behaviours are never viewed simply as 'banter' or as part of growing up.
+- School recognises that children can abuse other children and such behaviours are never viewed simply as 'banter' or as part of growing up.
 We recognise that peer on peer abuse can take many different forms such as:

-- o Cyber-bullying
+- cyber-bullying

-- Sending or posting sexually suggestive images including nude or semi-nude photographs via mobiles or over the internet by persons aged under 18 (referred to as Youth Produced Sexual Imagery)
+- sending or posting sexually suggestive images including nude or semi-nude photographs via mobiles or over the internet by persons aged under 18 (referred to as youth Produced Sexual Imagery)

-- o Sexual assault
+- sexual assault

-- Sexual violence or harassment
+- o sexual violence or harassment

+- upskirting

-- Sexually harmful or problematic behaviour
+- o sexually harmful or problematic behaviour

-- o Gang initiation or hazing type violence
+- o gang initiation or hazing type violence.

-The school will follow Sexual Violence and Sexual Harassment guidance (DfE, 2017) when responding to such issues alongside local interagency procedures and the Harmful Sexual Behaviours strategy.
-This includes responding to any reports in a child centred manner and undertaking an immediate risk and needs assessment in relation to the victim, the alleged perpetrator and other children.
-The school will respond to reports of sexual violence and sexual harassment on a case by case basis considering the LSCB thresholds framework, whether a criminal offence may have been considered and whether a report to the

-Multi-Agency Safeguarding Hub is necessary.
+- The school will follow Sexual Violence and Sexual Harassment guidance (DfE, 2017) when responding to such issues alongside local interagency procedures and the Harmful Sexual Behaviours strategy.
+This includes responding to any reports in a child-centred manner

+and undertaking an immediate risk and needs assessment in relation to the victim, the alleged perpetrator and other children.
+The school will respond to reports of sexual violence and sexual harassment on a case by case basis using the Luton Thresholds Framework to consider/identify whether a criminal offence may have been committed and subsequently decide whether a report to the Multi Agency Safeguarding Hub is necessary.
 The school will also consider seeking specialist advice, guidance and assessment and will work with partner agencies in relation to management of information and what should be shared with staff, parents and carers.